-I am an NSERC Postdoctoral fellow at the University of Toronto working in the area of probability and stochastic processes.
-My supervisor is Jeremy Quastel.
+Before that, I was an NSERC postdoctoral fellow at the University of Toronto.
+My supervisor was Jeremy Quastel.

 Before that, I was a PhD student at the Courant Institute of Mathematical Sciences in New York under the advisement of Gérard Ben Arous.

-You can reach me at m + last name + at + math.utoronto.ca
+You can reach me at: nicam + at symbol + uoguelph.ca

 Pure & Applied Math w/Physics Option